ibm-cloud-docs/monitoring/agent/agent_image.md

 ## Step 2.
-List the logging agent images that are hosted in the global registry
+List the monitoring agent images that are hosted in the global registry
 {: #monitoring_dna_agent_image_step2}

 Run the following command: